 THE RUNNING MUSCLES

-For young runners, getting strong isn’t only about how many push-ups a child can do, but strengthening the muscle groups that do most of the work in running, the “prime movers,” i.e., the glutes, quads, hip flexors, adductors and hamstrings; and the lower back, the obliques, and the abdominal muscles.
-For young runners, Side Hip Raises, Crab Crawls, Fire Hydrants, Lunges, Knee Crunches, Lateral Leg Swings, Standing Hurdles, Kickbacks and Supermans are the staple to both improve running efficiency and to reduce the chance of chronic injuries, the result of demands placed on weak muscle groups.
+For young runners, getting strong isn’t only about how many push-ups they can do, but strengthening the muscle groups that do most of the work in running, the “prime movers,” i.e., the glutes, quads, hip flexors, adductors and hamstrings; and the lower back, the obliques, and the abdominal muscles.
+For young runners, Side Hip Raises, Crab Crawls, Fire Hydrants, Lunges, Knee Crunches, Lateral Leg Swings, Standing Hurdles, Kickbacks and Supermans are the staple to both improve running efficiency and to reduce the chance of chronic over use injuries.

 Jeff Horowitz’s book Quick Strength For Runners is a good source for exercises that strengthen the muscles runners depend on most.
 Although written for adults, Horowitz details exercises that can be done safely by young runners, even down to elementary school ages.

 Teach young runners that if they can do 20 or more repetitions of some exercise, the first 10 or 12 may not be of much value.
 When they reach that point, it is time to consider adding some resistance.

 When adding resistance, there are two good options.
 First, think of exercises using a weighted (medicine) ball.
 In Quick Strength For Runners, medicine balls play an important role in strengthening the prime movers, the running muscles.
 There also are good sources online that offer illustrations and descriptions of how to build strength and become athletic through medicine ball training.